 Martin Timothy Brashier Scholars

-The Martin Timothy Brashier Scholars program was created to provide scholarships to residents of the upstate of South Carolina or previous graduates of North Greenville University who are pursuing degree programs outlined below through the Tim Brashier Campus at Greer.
+The T. Martin Brashier Scholars Program was created to provide scholarships for students of North Greenville University who are pursuing degree programs through the Tim Brashier Campus at Greer.
 The scholarship will be awarded at the rate of one credit hour per course for the first 12 hours of enrollment.
-For example, a new MBA student enrolled for 6 hours in the fall and 6 hours in the spring, a total of 12 hours at $450 per hour, will receive $1800 in scholarship assistance.
+Students should apply at least 2 weeks prior to their official start of classes to allow time for processing of the application and posting of the award to the student account statement.

 Satisfactory Academic Progress Policy